MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ### Create Maintenance Schedule in the Operations console

-The following procedures describes how to create a maintenance schedule for selected monitored objects for a future date in the Operations console.
+The following procedure describes how to create a maintenance schedule for selected monitored objects for a future date in the Operations console.

 1. Log on to the computer with an account that is a member of the Operations Manager Administrators role.